StephenKevin/zugh/README.md

 SELECT max(age) AS max_age FROM zugh.users
 ```

-We support alias, but the default cursorclass will return query set in tuple.
+We support alias, but the default `cursorclass` of PyMySQL will return query set in tuple.
 In this case, alias is useless.
 If you want to return dict, you need to configure connection parameter `cursorclass=pymysql.cursors.DictCursor`.
 For more information, please refer PyMySQL's documents.

 ### Sort